-Most common side effects to be ready for
+Most common side effects of JYNARQUE: what to expect

-About 3 in 4 people (70%) had increased urination, including needing to wake up from sleep to urinate, urinating greater amounts, and urinating more often during the day
+- About 3 in 4 people (70%) had increased urination, including needing to wake up to urinate, urinating greater amounts, and urinating more often during the day

 - Start treatment on a day when you're not going to work